milan090/ency/README.md

 - Summarize Text or Web Articles with a single click 👆
 - Organize data with the block editor ⬛
 - Get AI-generated content blocks based on your topic to get started 🏃‍
+- Get AI-generated features such as keywords and interesting readings. 🔑
 - Export your project in Txt or Pdf format 📝

 ## ⚙ How It Works